woodrush/lisp-in-life/README.md

 | [primes.lisp](primes.lisp)                             | [QFT_primes.mc](./patterns/QFT_primes.mc)                             | [QFT_primes_metafied.mc](./patterns/metafied/QFT_primes_metafied.mc)                             |
 | [print.lisp](print.lisp)                               | [QFT_print.mc](./patterns/QFT_print.mc)                               | [QFT_print_metafied.mc](./patterns/metafied/QFT_print_metafied.mc)                               |

 Pattern files preloaded with various Lisp programs are available here.
-For details on each Lisp program, please see the Sample Lisp Programs section.
+Details of the Lisp programs are explained in the next section.
-Detailed statistics such as the running time and the memory consumption is available in the "Running Times and Stats" section.
+Detailed statistics such as the running time and the memory consumption are available in the "Running Times and Stats" section.

 The patterns can be simulted on the Game of Life simulator [Golly](https://en.wikipedia.org/wiki/Golly_(program)).
 VarLife is an 8-state cellular automaton defined in the [Quest For Tetris](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life) (QFT) Project, explained in detail in the next section.